RogerBaklund/LayoutProcessor/README.md

 **NOTE:** Variable names follow standard PHP rules for variables, the name must start with a letter or underscore and can contain letters, underscores and digits.
-In this context letters also include any character in the range 127-255, meaning national special characters like æøåéüñ and so on.
+In this context letters also include any character in the range 127-255, meaning national special characters like æøåéüñ and so on are also accepted.

 ### String output